Statement of Purpose

 - We focus on continuous improvement, quality assurance, external evaluation, the continual professional development of our staff and partnership working with local authorities and other agencies

-- All staff are suitable and have the appropriate skills and qualifications to work with children and young people and are provided with professional and personal development to keep up to date with theory and practice and to provide the highest standards of education and care.
+- All staff are suitable and have the appropriate skills and qualifications to work with children and young people and are provided with professional and personal development to keep up to date with theory and practice and to provide the highest standards of education, therapy and care.
 A list of relevant qualifications is to be found within the school’s Central Register and its prospectus

 - We offer a pleasant, clean, attractive and safe environment which is geared to the needs of the pupils and enables them to live a full life; giving a firm structure and sense of order to the lives of pupils, through which they can develop and be educated